doctrine/mongodb-odm/README.markdown

     $user = $dm->find('User', 'the_string_id');

+The references for a document are lazily loaded via proxy and collection classes.

+    $profile = $user->getProfile(); // proxy and no query to database has been made yet

+    echo $profile->getName(); // queries the database and lazily loads the document

+It works the same way for a collection of references.
+It will lazily fetch the collection with one query initializing all proxies in the collection.

 ### Traditional MongoDB API

 In addition to the Doctrine Query object you can use the traditional MongoDB API